odere-pro/XKCD-Comics-Next-JS/README.md

 Supported features:

-1. Display thumbnails for all the strips with lazy loading on home page, route `/`
+1. Display thumbnails for all the strips with pagination on home page, route `/`
 2. When use click on thumbnail, it will open thumbnail page with pagination navigation, route `/comics/[id]`
 3. Route `/comics` will redirect to `/comics/[last_id]`